16 Study Tips for College: Building good study habits to succeed

 College is an exciting and life-changing experience.
-It may be the first time you’ll be living on your own and it’s a fantastic opportunity to make friends and meet new people.
-However, adjusting to college life can be overwhelming – and getting down a solid study routine is no exception!
+It may be the first time you’ll be living on your own, and it’s a fantastic opportunity to make friends, meet new people, and learn about your interests both personally and professionally.
+However, adjusting to college life can be overwhelming – and figuring out a solid study routine is no exception!
+Take a look at these study tips for college to help you succeed.

 - How To Find the Most Effective Study Habits